The Best Commercial Truck Insurance Companies for 2026

 Company Reputation

-Once you’ve figured out which insurance companies offer your desired coverage, another thing to keep in mind is the company’s reputation.
+Once you’ve figured out which insurance companies offer your desired coverage, another thing to consider is the company’s reputation.
 A few trustworthy sources to consult for insurance companies’ reputations include J.D.
 Power and the Better Business Bureau (BBB).

 Financial Strength

 Commercial truck insurance is designed to cover incidents that would otherwise result in high out-of-pocket costs.
 With larger and heavier vehicles, the economic damage from trucking incidents is more significant than with a personal vehicle or smaller commercial automobile.
-As a result, business owners should always evaluate the financial strength of an insurer, since that will determine the insurer’s ability to pay expensive claims.
-If you want to conduct the research on your own, public insurance companies are required to make their financial documents publicly accessible.
-However, to make a direct comparison of different insurance companies (including those that are not public), it helps to reference ratings from the major credit rating agencies: AM Best, Moody’s, and S&P. Ratings from these agencies provide a snapshot of a company’s financial health.
-The insurance providers that we recommend are well-regarded by all three major rating agencies.
+As a result, business owners should always evaluate an insurer’s financial strength since that will determine the insurer’s ability to pay expensive claims.
+If you want to research on your own, public insurance companies are required to make their financial documents publicly accessible.
+However, to make a direct comparison of different insurance companies, it helps to reference ratings from major credit rating agencies, most notably AM Best, which specializes in the insurance industry.
+While some larger national providers may also hold ratings from Moody’s or S&P, a strong rating from AM Best is the industry standard for verifying a carrier’s ability to pay expensive claims.
+The insurance providers that we recommend are well-regarded by these agencies.

 Cost

 As previously discussed, price quotes vary a lot based on factors such as driving history, location, and the types of trucks.
 J.D.
-Power’s insurance industry studies offer some perspective on customer satisfaction with pricing policies, but these studies are somewhat limited because they do not break down customer satisfaction based on specific types of coverage.
-Because there is so much variation, you will usually need to request a quote from each company in order to compare costs effectively.
+Power’s insurance industry studies offer some perspective on customer satisfaction with policy pricing and product offerings.
+Still, these studies are somewhat limited because they evaluate satisfaction with a provider’s overall commercial portfolio rather than breaking down ratings for specialized trucking coverages like bobtail or cargo insurance.
+Because there is so much variation in how these specialized risks are priced, you will usually need to request a quote from each company to compare costs effectively.

 Commercial Truck Insurance for New Drivers & Companies

-It can be difficult for first-time truck insurance buyers to get a good rate because insurers have no track record of safe driving to reference.
+It can be challenging for first-time truck insurance buyers to get a reasonable rate because insurers have no track record of safe driving to reference.
 Especially if the individual is young, the premiums can be much higher than for experienced drivers.
-New businesses may face similar challenges finding affordable truck insurance.
+New businesses may face similar challenges in finding affordable truck insurance.

 For this reason, new drivers and companies should look for commercial truck insurance providers with already affordable rates, as well as numerous discounts that can lower the cost of the policy.
-Based on our research, the company with the best commercial truck insurance company for new drivers is Nationwide, followed by Progressive.
+Based on our research, the best commercial truck insurance company for new drivers and new authorities is Progressive, as it is one of the only major carriers that provides coverage for all vehicle types to operators without an established track record.
+Nationwide is a strong alternative for those with prior experience driving light or medium-duty trucks, but it generally does not cover tractor-trailers or drivers with less than two years of experience.
 Read detailed reviews of each company below.

 Commercial Truck Insurance for High-Risk Drivers

-Drivers with accidents or moving violations on their record may be deemed “high-risk” by insurance companies, and, thus, find it challenging to find a fair affordable rate for commercial truck insurance.
-Insurance companies can be especially discriminatory to drivers who have hit-and-run or driving under the influence citations in their past.
+Drivers with accidents or moving violations on their record may be deemed “high-risk” by insurance companies and, thus, find it challenging to find a fair, affordable rate for commercial truck insurance.
+Insurance companies can be especially restrictive toward drivers who have hit-and-run or driving-under-the-influence convictions on their record.
 Even if the history of “high-risk” driving track record is from years ago, it can still affect insurance rates today.

-Drivers who might be considered high-risk should look for companies who have generally low premiums.
-Furthermore, companies that offer discounts for things unrelated to driving history can help high-risk drivers save: multi-policy, up-front payment, and multi-car discounts are all commonly available and great ways to save on premiums regardless of driving history.
-Some companies will also give additional price breaks as the policyholder’s driving record improves over time, or as they implement safety measures on their vehicle or in their processes.
+Drivers who might be considered high-risk should look for companies with generally low premiums.
+Furthermore, companies that offer discounts for things unrelated to driving history can help high-risk drivers save: multi-policy, up-front payment, and multi-vehicle or fleet discounts are all commonly available and are effective ways to reduce costs, though the final premium will still be heavily influenced by the driver’s history.
+Some companies will also give additional price breaks as the policyholder’s driving record improves over time or as they implement safety measures on their vehicles or processes.

-With all of this in mind, we believe The Hartford is the best commercial truck insurance company for high-risk drivers.
-Their discounts and focus on safety helps high-risk drivers save and avoid future incidents.
-Additionally, Progressive is another great option for riskier drivers.
-Progressive actually began as a company focused on insuring high-risk drivers who had difficulty getting policies with other providers.
-That along with their great pricing, discount options, and strong reputation makes them a great choice for high-risk drivers as well.
+With all this in mind, many experts consider Progressive to be the top choice for high-risk commercial truck drivers due to their broad acceptance of non-standard risks.
+While The Hartford offers excellent discounts and a focus on safety for established fleets, they have more restrictive underwriting and do not insure owner-operator semitrucks directly, making them better suited for lower-risk business operations.
+Notably, Progressive found its early success by focusing on the non-standard market, insuring high-risk drivers who had difficulty getting policies with other providers.
+That, along with their great pricing, discount options, and strong reputation, makes them a great choice for high-risk drivers.
 Read complete reviews of both The Hartford and Progressive below.

 Progressive Commercial Truck Insurance (Best Overall)